strategineer/personal-website/content/bin/rpg/xmooks/index.md

 Each class has 4 Templates.
 Templates are gained sequentially (A, then B, then C, then D).
 To multiclass, simply pick the lowest template from another class.
 E.g. A level 4 character could pick Fighter A, Wizard A, Monk A, and Fighter B.

-{{< glogm >}} All PCs start at level 0 with Template A of the Wizard class with a Wizard School of their choice to represent their innate capability to cast spells.
-Unlike NPCs, who may or may not ever learn to unlock their innate magical power potential. {{< /glogm >}}
+{{< xmooks >}} All PCs start at level 1 with Template A of the Wizard class with a Wizard School of their choice to represent their innate capability to cast spells.
+Unlike NPCs, who may or may not ever learn to unlock their innate magical power potential. {{< /xmooks >}}

 Multiclassing should make sense.
 Multiclassing for optimization or mechanical reasons should be strongly discouraged by the GM.
 The game is not about the mechanics or having the biggest numbers.
 Bigger numbers will not save you.